asonnenber/me/_portfolio/portfolio-1.md

 I adored making this game so much and will be tweaking it over the next year. <b/>

-If you're interested in playing it's available on [itch.io](https://sonnywithana.itch.io/cat-cafe-antics)
+If you're interested in playing, the game is available on [itch.io](https://sonnywithana.itch.io/cat-cafe-antics).